ashgonzales/hausplant/README.md

 #### MVP

-- Create data columns for glucose values, health events, and devices.
+- Create data columns for initial planting or purchase date, most recent repotting date, the plant's light preference, watering schedule, a web resource for the plant type, the location within the home or home garden, and what yellowing leaves can mean.
-- Read diabetes management data updated to Airtable.
+- Read data updated to Airtable.
-- Create a separate page for each data column.
+- Create data components:
+    + App
+        - Home
+        - Nav Bar
+        - Add Plant
+        - Plant Details
+          + Input
 - Render data on appropriate pages via axios and React components.
+- POST / Create
 - Style pages with CSS.

 #### PostMVP